open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Sampling and recording decisions as well as other collection optimizations are a responsibility of a caller.

-Note, the `SpanContext` object on the span population with the values that will allow correlation of telemetry is also a caller responsibility.
+Note, the `SpanContext` object in the span population with the values that will allow correlation of telemetry is also a caller responsibility.

 This API should be non-blocking.